 4) Case for Different Cancer Locations: Notably, our proposed scheme does not assume nor use prior knowledge of the cancer location.
 To demonstrate the above, we investigate the cases with different cancer cell locations located at off-center areas of the breast.
-Here, as a representative model for lowly and highly dense breasts, Classes 1 and 4 are investigated as follows.
-Fig. 16 shows the reconstruction results of the CSI-enhanced CI image and its deconvolution image, which could offer accurate focus on the actual cancer positions, especially for the Class 1 model.
-Fig. 17 also shows the reconstruction results obtained by the original CSI (without CI prior) and the proposed CSI method, where Condition II is assumed.
+Here, as a representative model for lowly and highly dense breasts, the Class 1 and 4 are investigated as follows.
+Figure 16 shows the reconstruction results of the CSI enhanced CI image and its deconvolution image, which could offer accurate focus on the actual cancer positions, especially for the Class 1 model.
+Figure 17 also shows the reconstruction results obtained by the original CSI (without CI prior) and the proposed CSI method, where the Condition II is assumed.
 In this case, the optimized β for Classes 1 and 4 are 0.1 and 0.6, respectively.
-Table VIII also shows the RMSE and ρ at the off-centered cancer case.
-These results demonstrated that our proposed scheme applies to different locations of the cancer tissues, as any prior knowledge of the cancer location is not used in either the CI or CSI processing schemes.
+These results demonstrated that our proposed scheme is applicable to different locations of the cancer tissues, as any prior knowledge of the cancer location is not used in both the CI and CSI processing schemes.